Los Alamos National Laboratory

 Why do sealed sources need to be recovered?

 Some sealed source owners or custodians are no longer licensed by the NRC or Agreement States and/or can no longer properly maintain security of sealed sources in their possession.
 Other sealed sources are beyond their certified life and/or have no disposal option.
 Sealed source owners have been forced to store these unwanted sealed sources, in some cases for many years.
-The primary reason for the recovery of sealed sources is that owners have no disposal option for excess and unwanted sources.

 Recovery of these excess and unwanted radioactive sources is necessary because such entities do not typically have the kind of organized and secure storage necessary to prevent unauthorized access to the radioactive material.
-Some sources have also been recovered from DOE and DOD sites because OSRP can dispose of them, whereas the site itself may not have disposal capability.

 How long has OSRP and LANL been recovering sealed sources?